tableau/tableau-viz-lwc/README.md

     - Install Visual Studio Code
     - Install the Visual Studio Code Salesforce extensions, including the Lightning Web Components extension

     **Tip:** You do not need to complete the last module and create the Hello World Lightning Web Component.
-We use the Trailhead here just to help you set up your environment.
+We use the Trail here just to help you set up your environment.

     **Note:** You will use the Salesforce CLI to perform the following steps.
 Be sure you enable Dev Hub in your Trailhead Playground before you begin.
 Login to your Playground.
 Go to **Setup > Development > Dev Hub**).